 Perhaps even more tellingly, many associative agnosics have category-specific deficits, whereby they are unable to recognize objects of a specific kind, such as animate objects in particular, suggesting that the impairment specifically affects areas of the brain involved in categorization, as opposed to, for example, areas involved in representations of complex object structure.
-Of course, this neurological data does not directly address the more philosophical question of whether perceptual categorization should be considered a species of perception proper, but does suggest that the underlying mechanisms for category recognition are somewhat distinct from those involved in awareness of color, shape, and size.
+Of course, this neurological data does not directly address the more theoretical question of whether perceptual categorization should be considered a species of perception proper, but does suggest that the underlying mechanisms for category recognition are somewhat distinct from those involved in awareness of color, shape, and size.

-5. Perceptual categorization as a third system
+4. Perceptual categorization as a third kind

 These considerations are not intended as conclusive, and there are many ways to respond to them.
 The uneasy mix of perceptual and cognitive features involved in perceptual categorization might, for example, lead one to doubt whether there is any a clear joint between perception and cognition.
+However, an alternative option for theorists inclined to defend a joint in nature between perception and cognition would be to consider whether